SSWConsulting/SSW.Rules.Content/rules/roadmap/rule.md

 archivedreason: null
 guid: 3e1cb281-662b-4420-a016-713f27d69acf
 ---
-A product backlog is a great way to see the fairly small broken up PBIs (Product Backlog Items) that make up your team's "to do" list, but it can be a bit too zoomed in and makes it easy to stray from the product goals.
+A Product Backlog is a great way to see the fairly small broken up PBIs (Product Backlog Items) that make up your team's "to do" list, but it can be a bit too **zoomed in** and makes it easy to stray from the product goals.

-To get a better zoomed out view, you should have a product roadmap.
+To get a better **zoomed out** view, you should have a product roadmap.

 <!--endintro-->

 `youtube: https://www.youtube.com/embed/FXMMZvE1lig`

+**Video: Do you have a product roadmap?**

 A product roadmap is an overview of the tasks that you need to reach specific milestones.